theopjones/voice-typing/README.md

 I am not affiliated with the developers of Whisper or any of the other upstream libraries used in the creation of this program.

-It currently defaults to the medium quality model, I plan to eventually make this configurable.
+It currently defaults to the small quality model, this is configurable by editing the configuration file.

 **Installation of Dependencies**